 Some people feel like they just aren’t getting the concept at all.
 Not only might one have a hard time getting the physical mechanics to work, but maybe that particular part of the brain just seems unaccessible.
 Maybe you can identify easily with mathematics or visual art, but this music thing just doesn’t make sense.
 Or perhaps you can understand the language of piano or drums, but there is just this barrier with the guitar and you feel lost in translation.

-What you need then is a good interpreter otherwise known as a guitar instructor.
+Alternatively, what you need then is a good interpreter otherwise known as a guitar instructor.
 Yes, some folks have the intuition and discipline to teach themselves using all of the resources available to them, but even the great self-taught musicians need someone to show them a trick or two from time to time.

 A good teacher is such a valuable tool and I find it often to be something that is hard to find.
 Maybe you don’t even know what to look for in a good teacher.
 Now, I am a long-time instructor so some people might see this as a conflict of interest and that I should recuse myself from giving advice lest I be accused of trying to selfishly drum up business for myself.